sparks-baird/auto-paper/README.md

 ## LaTeX
 Overleaf has great LaTeX documentation, even if you're not using Overleaf.
 Start out with [Documentation Home](https://www.overleaf.com/learn/latex/Main_Page) and the linked [Learn LaTeX in 30 minutes](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).
 Also note that the [TeX Stack Exchange](https://tex.stackexchange.com) is a great resource as well.
 Google searches will often pull up links to either resource.
+Andrew Falkowski also gives a [Tutorial for writing lab reports in LaTeX and Overleaf](https://www.youtube.com/watch?v=y8y_KIs9JLs).

 ### Packages
 In addition to the above resources, packages have their own documentation and examples which are usually quite informative.